ZIP code formats: A global guide to accurate postal codes

 Oceania

 Oceania’s approach typically involves a four-digit numeric code, with Australia and New Zealand indicating state or island with the first digit.
-Papua New Guinea and Fiji use a three-digit code representing the province or division.
+Papua New Guinea uses a three-digit code representing the province or division.

 GeoPostcodes-zip-code-formats